h-yamani/h-yamani/README.md

 - 👋 Hi, I’m Hoda
-- 👀 🌱 I’m interested in machine learning and deep learnin
+- 👀 I’m interested in machine learning and deep learning
+- 🌱
 - 👯 I’m looking to collaborate on new Statup projects and ideas
 - 💬 Ask me about Python, programming, AI, ML and DL.